rabbitmq/rabbitmq-website/site/queue-memory.md

 If messages are big, they will be stored in the global heap and will not reflect in the queue process.

-### Why does the queue memory spiky when publishing/consuming?
+### Why is the queue memory spiky when publishing/consuming?

 If a queue is idle, its memory usage will be minimized leaving only useful data, like messages and message metadata.